-- 1. Promote and facilitate the improvement of teaching in the area of weed science. - 2.
-Publicize the opportunities in weed science. - 3.
+- 1. Promote and facilitate the improvement of education in the area of weed science. - 2.
 Make suggestions to the Program Committee concerning program format and content as related to educational interests of our members.
-The Chairperson shall be a member of the Program Committee. - 4.
-Bring proposals to the Board of Directors through the Chairperson who is a Director at Large of the Board of Directors. - B. The resident education committee shall have three positions with the following duties:
+The Chairperson shall be a member of the Program Committee. - 3.
+Bring proposals to the Board of Directors through the Chairperson who is a Director at Large of the Board of Directors. - B. The Resident Education Committee shall have three positions with the following duties: